KaboomerKV/musiqor-web-app/README.md

 # musiqor-web-app
-This is a web-app for the Creatica event in Robotronics 2022.
+This is a web-app for the Creative event in Robotronics 2022.